maxtkarlsson/jk-se-backend/README.md

 ## Description

-This is the backend part of my project: https://github.com/maxtkarlsson/jk-se
+This repository is the backend part of my exam project.
+The frontend repository can be found here: https://github.com/maxtkarlsson/jk-se

 ## Tech-stack